Star Wars: The Skywalker Saga

 The Star Wars film series centers on three sets of trilogies, the nine films of which are collectively referred to as the "Skywalker Saga".
-The saga was produced non-chronologically, beginning in medias res with the release of the original trilogy between 1977 and 1983.
+The saga was produced non-chronologically, beginning with the original trilogy between 1977 and 1983.
 This was followed by the prequel trilogy, released between 1999 and 2005, and the sequel trilogy, released between 2015 and 2019.

-Each trilogy focuses on a generation of the Force-sensitive Skywalker family and their struggle against the evil Sith lord Palpatine (Darth Sidious).
-The original trilogy depicts the heroic development of Luke Skywalker as a Jedi and his fight against Palpatine's Galactic Empire alongside his sister, Leia.
-The prequels tell the tragic backstory of their father, Anakin, who is seduced to the dark side by Palpatine and becomes Darth Vader.
+Each trilogy focuses on a generation of the Force-sensitive Skywalker family and their struggle against the Sith lord Palpatine (also known as Darth Sidious).
+The original trilogy depicts the development of Luke Skywalker as a Jedi and his fight against Palpatine's Galactic Empire alongside his sister, Leia.
+The prequels tell the backstory of their father, Anakin, who is seduced to the dark side by Palpatine and becomes Darth Vader.
 The sequels follow the conflict between Leia's son, Ben Solo, and Luke and Leia's protegé, Rey, and their eventual alliance against Palpatine after the fall of the Empire.